sanheensethi/notes/DBMS.md

 ## DBMS

-Database Management System.
-It is a software which is used to manage the data easily.
-It provides an interface to perform various operations like creating database , creating table in it , insertion , updation , deletion of data and lot more.
+- Database Management System.
+-  It is a software which is used to manage the data easily.
+It provides an interface to perform various operations like creating database , creating table in it , insertion, updation , deletion of data and lot more.
-It provides security to the data and maintain consistency. it is the collection of programs or a software through which the user can insert,modify and delete the data into the database.
+- It provides security to the data and maintain consistency.
+- it is the collection of programs or a software through which the user can insert,modify and delete the data into the database.

 > DBMS allow users to maintain the following tasks.
 1. **Data Defination** : It is used to create update delete the defination that defines the organization of data in databse.